robert-altmiller/hf_llms/README.md

-# Get Text Words Using Hugging Face Large Language Model (yanekyuk/bert-uncased-keyword-extractor)
+# Get Text Keywords and Keyphrases Using Large Language Model (yanekyuk/bert-uncased-keyword-extractor)

 __BERT__ models are typically used by fine-tuning them for specific tasks, such as text classification, named entity recognition, or question answering.
 The pre-training process allows them to learn a general understanding of language, which can then be tailored to specific tasks with a relatively small amount of task-specific training data.